 Tarp: You may want something to put over your gear if you plan to check out of the campsite in the morning and take the 4pm or 5pm boat home.
 The ravens are smart and they know how to open zippers on bags.
 They especially like shiny things — like car keys and credit cards!

 Solar Charger: We carry this solar charger to charge our phones and camera batteries.

-Food & Drink: We brought a six pack of Cayman Jack cans in our ice chest and experimented with pairing these margaritas with our camping meals.
-In order to cut down on prep time while camping, we pre-cut and seasoned veggies and a rib eye steak and placed these items in a sealed ziplock bag.
+Food & Drink: In order to cut down on prep time while camping, we pre-cut and seasoned veggies and a rib eye steak and placed these items in a sealed ziplock bag.

 For breakfast, we packed a few bagels, an avocado, and a small tupperware with eggs.
 (Keep in mind, your ice will only last for two days, maximum.)

 Waterproof Camera: We use the GoPro Hero4 Silver with LCD.